 Members who, for any reason:

 are encouraged to renew as an Associate for $50.
-Associate status is a non-practicing registration type; therefore, it does not allow you to practice as an LPN.
-Associate members continue to receive CARE magazine, e-newsletters, and annual notices regarding Registration Renewal.
+Associate status does not allow you to work as an LPN.
+Associates wishing to return to work as an LPN in the future must meet all registration requirements when reinstating.

 Members who, for any reason:

-should notify CLPNA of their change in status on the Registration Renewal Application.
+should notify CLPNA of their change in status on their Registration Renewal Application.
 This serves as:

 If a Registration Renewal Application is not completed, further reminders and suspension/cancellation notifications will be sent to the member as required by the Health Professions Act.